An asymptotic expansion of the empirical angular measure for bivariate extremal dependence

 \textbf{Conclusion of the proof of Theorem~\ref{thm:expansionEAM}.} \quad Adding the asymptotic expansions of the three terms in \eqref{eq:threeterms} permits to conclude the proof for $\theta \in [0,\pi/4]$.
-By the symmetry argument in Section~\ref{sec:symmetry}, we can extend the conclusion to all $\theta \in [0,\pi/2]$.
+By the symmetry argument in Appendix~E, we can extend the conclusion to all $\theta \in [0,\pi/2]$.
 The proof of Theorem~\ref{thm:expansionEAM} is complete.